CopernicaMarketingSoftware/Documentation/SMTPeter/rest-spf.md

 [ "a:1.2.3.4/24", "mx:mail.example.com" ]
 ````

+## Adding SPF rules

-The POST and DELETE calls can be used to add or remove mechanisms:
+The POST call can be used to add mechanisms:

 ````txt
 POST /v1/spf/yourdomain.com?access_token=YOUR_API_TOKEN HTTP/1.0